acdavitt/MVP/README.md

 </p>

 # About
 The objective of this project was to create a full stack web application over a two day sprint.
-Triposo's API was used to seed the MongoDB database with points of interest by city via requests from an Express server.
 I was responsible for the end-to-end design and implementation of the application.

 ![](https://media.giphy.com/media/SOsiWsILc9OtOlJvsu/giphy.gif)